The Pavilions Amsterdam, The Toren – Over-the-top luxurious boutique hotel in the heart of the historic canal belt.

 - For Families: Some of the larger rooms can accommodate an extra bed or 2.

-Toren – Local Transport
+The Pavilions Amsterdam, The Toren – Local Transport

-- Walking: Anne Frank House, the Medieval Centre, the Royal Palace, and the characterful Jordaan neighborhood are just minutes away on foot, the Red Light District is 10 minutes’ walk away, while the Museum Quarter is 25 minutes on foot from the hotel.
+- Walking: Anne Frank House, the Medieval Center, the Royal Palace, and the characterful Jordaan neighborhood are just minutes away on foot, the Red Light District is 10 minutes’ walk away, while the Museum Quarter is 25 minutes on foot from the hotel.

-- Tram: From the nearby Westermarkt stop (3-minute walk), trams run to Centraal Station via the Medieval Centre.
+- Tram: From the nearby Westermarkt stop (3-minute walk), trams run to Centraal Station via the Medieval Center.
 To head south towards Leidseplein and the Museum Quarter, catch a tram from the nearby Dam stop (7-minute walk).

 - Taxis, Uber: Taxis and Uber charge around €35 from the airport to the hotel.
 Within the city, Uber rides cost around half of taxi fares.
 It’s often quicker to walk, cycle, or jump on a tram.

-The Toren – What’s Nearby?
+The Pavilions Amsterdam, The Toren – What’s Nearby?

 Recommended Nearby Tours